-The EIS-FELA has opened a further ballot for its members to take industrial action, to the disappointment of colleges
+#CollegesNeedLecturers: EIS-FELA commit to end strike action

 “Tutor/assessor/instructor roles are vitally important to the learning experience in colleges as many will come direct from industry with the knowledge and experience required to give students undertaking practical elements of courses industry-standard skills.”

-During recent industrial action (Thursday, 25 March 2021), the majority (59%) of lecturers across Scotland did not go out on strike.
+25th March 2021: During recent industrial action, the majority (59%) of lecturers across Scotland did not go out on strike.

 A spokesperson for the Colleges Scotland Employers’ Association said: